reganlosey/brewed_to_serve/README.md

 ### Future Iterations:
 1. Store posted brews in database.
 2. Expand information included in each object.
-(Ex: ingredients and description of each beverage)
+(Ex: ingredients and description of each beverage, images, etc.)

 ### Resources: